1 Chronicles

 Chapters

-6. 6The descendants of Levi, the Aaronic priestly line from Aaron to the exile, the temple musicians appointed by David, and the cities assigned to the Levites throughout Israel.
+6. 6The descendants of Levi, the priestly line from Aaron to the exile, the temple musicians appointed by David, and the cities assigned to the Levites throughout Israel.

 13. 13David's first attempt to bring the ark of God from Kiriath-jearim to Jerusalem ends in tragedy when Uzzah touches the ark and is struck dead (parallel: 2 Samuel 6:1-11).

-20. 20The capture of Rabbah, the Ammonite capital, and subsequent battles with Philistine giants, including the slaying of Goliath's brother by Elhanan (parallel: 2 Samuel 12:26-31, 2 Samuel 21:15-22).
+20. 20The capture of Rabbah, the Ammonite capital, and subsequent battles with Philistine giants, including Elhanan's slaying of Goliath's brother (parallel: 2 Samuel 12:26-31, 2 Samuel 21:15-22).

-23. 23In his old age, David organizes the Levites by their clans — Gershon, Kohath, and Merari — and assigns their duties for service in the house of the LORD.
+23. 23In his old age, David organizes the Levites by their clans, Gershon, Kohath, and Merari, and assigns their duties for service in the house of the LORD.

 25. 25The temple musicians are organized into twenty-four divisions under Asaph, Heman, and Jeduthun, appointed to prophesy with lyres, harps, and cymbals in the worship of the LORD.

-26. 26The divisions of gatekeepers from the Korahites and Merarites are established, along with the treasurers and other officials responsible for the storehouses of the house of God.
+26. 26The divisions of gatekeepers from the Korahites and Merarites are established, along with treasurers and other officials responsible for the storehouses of the house of God.